mirkobunse/MetaConfigurations.jl/README.md

 Define a set of configurations as a single, more abstract and comprehensive meta-configuration.

+Besides providing functions for manipulating configurations, MetaConfigurations.jl is also a meta package for a common API through which configuration file handlers like [JSON.jl](https://github.com/JuliaIO/JSON.jl) and [YAML.jl](https://github.com/JuliaData/YAML.jl) are unified.

 ## Motivation

 Assume you want to describe four experiments, each of which consists of a combination of two parameters.